Process by Which the Rent Guidelines Board Determines the Guidelines

 Two meetings are held each year for a vote on rent adjustments: the meeting to adopt proposed guidelines, and the meeting to adopt the final guidelines.
 Visit Meetings page for dates.
 At voting meetings, the public may attend and listen to proceedings, but may not address the Board.
 While the Chair and the Board establish the order of business, a typical voting meeting will proceed as follows:

-• Board members attention will be called to drafts of the apartment (and loft) orders in their folders.
+- Board members attention will then be called to the proposed apartment (and loft) orders.
 At the meeting on the proposed guidelines, these drafts will consist of the prior year’s order with blank spaces where rent adjustments will be entered.
-Approving this “boilerplate” language will usually be the first order of business.
 At the meeting to consider the “final” guidelines, members will have copies of the proposed orders.
-The first order of business will typically be to adopt the language of the proposed orders except insofar as they are amended at that meeting.

 How to Obtain Meetings/Hearings Schedule

-The meetings/hearings schedule for the year is usually determined by the middle of February.
+The meetings/hearings schedule for the year is usually announced beginning in March.
 However, meetings are subject to change, following the procedures described above.
 Members of the public may obtain the schedule of meetings/hearings by:

 NYC Rent Guidelines Board